 How to Protect Yourself: Tips for Avoiding Mortgage ForeclosuresSource: The Florida Attorney General

 Lenders can discuss options with you to help you work through payments during difficult financial times.
-Lenders prefer to have you keep your home and most will work with you.
+Lenders prefer to have you keep your home and most will work with you to seek a solution.
 Be honest with your lender about your financial circumstances.
-For more information about contacting your lender, refer to www.hud.gov/foreclosure.
+For more information from the U.S. Department of Housing and Urban Development (HUD) about contacting your lender and avoiding foreclosure, refer to www.hud.gov/foreclosure.

 If you are working with your lender or an approved housing counselor to keep your home, there are several options:

 - Reinstatement: Your lender may agree to let you pay the total amount you are behind, in a lump sum payment and by a specific date.
-This is often combined with forbearance when you can show that funds from a bonus, tax refund, or other source will become available at a specific time in the future.
+This is often combined with forbearance when you can show that funds from a bonus, tax refund or other source will become available at a specific time in the future.
 Be aware that there may be late fees and other costs associated with a reinstatement plan.

 - Forbearance: Your lender may offer a temporary reduction or suspension of your mortgage payments while you get back on your feet.
 Forbearance is often combined with a reinstatement or a repayment plan to pay off the missed or reduced mortgage payments.

 - Repayment Plan: This is an agreement that gives you a fixed amount of time to repay the amount you are behind by combining a portion of what is past due with your regular monthly payment.
 At the end of the repayment period you have gradually paid back the amount of your mortgage that was delinquent.

 - Loan Modification: This is a written agreement between you and your mortgage company that permanently changes one or more of the original terms of your note to make the payments more affordable.